indexedangel/keyvn-patcher/README.md

 - Textboxes are changed to look like the original
 - Revamped some menus like the original
 - Characters are slightly taller
-- Add in fan sprites for Suginami (optional)
+- Added in fan sprites for Suginami (optional)
 - The original OP is back! (set movie quality to low under system in game settings)

 Do note that the patch is uncensored by default to the levels of the original VN, not of Ecstasy.